Reasons to study this course

 - commitment and willingness to spend approximately four hours per week of your own time, practising examples and solving problems

 What you will study

 Algebra, coordinate geometry, polynomials, trigonometry, logarithms and calculus.
-Alongside these topics, you will study the application of Mathematics; you will look at data processing and interpretation, probability, hypothesis testing, kinematics, Newton’s laws of motion and problems involving variable acceleration.
+Alongside these topics, you will study the application of Mathematics; data processing and interpretation, probability, hypothesis testing, kinematics, Newton’s laws of motion and problems involving variable acceleration.